Ford Falcon (XE): European Sports Pack (ESP)

 Although the car was named European Sports Pack (ESP) as Ford had dropped the GT brand due to insurance purposes the XE ESP V8 Falcons were essentially an '80s model GT Falcon.
 With the Cleveland being dropped in 1982 Ford continued the production in the 1983/1984 XE ESP with a single-toned coloured car with a 6-cylinder EFI motor which exterior paint of car looked same to the XE Ghia but the Scheel, a Gunmetal interior, remained in the XE ESP along with its gold Snowflake wheels.
 These were and are a true muscle car of the '80s which are very desirable and rare to find today.

+Dick Johnson Grand Prix Edition

+The Dick Johnson Grand Prix Edition was developed as an alternative to the V8 powered Falcons before Group A regulations came into effect.
+It was powered by the same 250 cuin 6 cylinder crossflow motor but featured a carburettor with turbocharger setup.
+Only 43 examples were built for sale by the Country Dealer Teams, making these extremely rare.
+This model was intended for racing homologation but was never raced.

 XE Phase 6

 Wayne Draper, designer of the XD and XE Falcons at Ford, was also the designer of the aftermarket based Phase 5 XD Falcon using his HO Phase Autos business in the early eighties.
 When Ford abandoned HO, Draper bought the rights to the HO name.
 HO Phase Autos were the original manufacturers of the aerodynamic kits for the Group C racing Falcons.

 The Series 1 XE Phase 6 was altered for racing, like the Phase 5 XD, to comply with CAMS regulations.
 Ford had to remove the original wing and replaced it with the DJR racing rear air dam that created more drag to fit regulations.

 The Series 2 XE Phase 6 is cosmetically updated with mirrors and door trims from the later XF Falcon.